-Unzip downloaded AddOn folder (if required) and place in WoW Folder
+Step 3.
+Unzip downloaded AddOn folder (if required) and place it in WoW Folder

 The final step is to unzip the folder you just downloaded if it needs it.
-You will then take the resulting folder and place it into the folder we found in the first step.
+You will then place the resulting folder into the folder we found in the first step.
 Here is an example of what my AddOns folder looks like.

 - There are 2 ways to install WoW addons: an addon manager or manual installation.